PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Terminology

-+ A .term[weighted graph] is a graph in which each edge has a number (or .term[weight]) assigned.
++ A weighted graph] is a graph in which each edge has a number (or weight]) assigned.
     + Depending on context, weight is also called "cost", "distance", "length", or some other name.

-+ A graph is .term[complete] if for each pair of distinct vertices, there is exactly one edge connecting them.
++ A graph is complete] if for each pair of distinct vertices, there is exactly one edge connecting them.

 .center[![:scale A weighted graph, 300px]({{site.baseurl}}/assets/CS50pics/graphs/undirected_graph_with_weighted_edges.svg)]